mainahandmaker/academic_website/content/post/whim_stopover_ecol/index.md

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.
 image:
-  caption: 'A Whimbrel arriving to roost on Deveaux Bank'
+  caption: 'A Whimbrel arriving to roost'
   focal_point: ""
   placement: 2
   preview_only: false